Fences and Gates

 - 1x per year: Check gates for operation and make repairs as needed.

-These are flat exterior walkways or paths that connect and provide access to key areas of the home and landscape.
-Walks should be designed for their intended purpose.
-For instance, entry walks should be durable to hold up to heavy use and clean and flat to prevent trip hazards and tracking dirt into the home.
+Flat exterior walkways or paths are used to connect and provide access to key areas of the landscape.
+Walks should be designed with their intended purpose in mind.
+For instance, entry walks should be durable to hold up to heavy use and should be clean and flat to avoid trip hazards and prevent tracking dirt into the home.

-The minimum width of a walkway is determined by available space and common sense.
+The minimum width of a walkway is determined by the available space mixed with some common sense.
 The average human shoulder width is 18 inches.
 Allowing an extra six inches, the walk should be a minimum of 24 inches wide for one person and 5’ wide for two people walking side by side.

 These are larger flat entertaining areas that are made out of concrete or various types of stone or pavers.
-Patios tend to be built on the ground level whereas decks are elevated off the ground or are external extensions to upper floor rooms.
-Patio material should, like walks be selected to endure their intended use.
+Patios tend to be built on the ground level.
+Decks on the other hand, are usually elevated off the ground or are extensions to upper rooms. , Like walks, patio material should be selected to endure the intended use.
 See: concrete

 If the sun is too intense, trellises with retractable shade elements or giant folding umbrellas are available to help your patio stay cool.
 If the evening is chilly, patio heaters are available to take the edge off.
 At night landscape and accent lighting can intensify the beauty of the area and bring in a romantic atmosphere.
-Water features, fountains, ponds, pools and spas can also add to the experience and essentially turn the entire lot into part of the equation.
+Hardscape water features, fountains, ponds, pools and spas can also add to the experience and essentially turn the entire lot into part of the equation.

 These are wood, or metal exterior structures used to create support for vines or shade over walks and patios.
-If you have wooden trellises and expect them to last for any reasonable length of time.
-Adding simple metal flashing to the tops of structural members to protect them from both water and sun, will more than double the expected life.
+If you have nice wooden trellises in your hardscape, you should expect them to last for a reasonable length of time.
+Adding simple metal flashing to the tops of trellis members to protect them, will more than double the expected life.

 - Every 2 years: Trellises require regular maintenance.
 Apply a protective coating to the structure or tough up the existing coatings at least every other year to help shed water and protect the wood.